How to choose/ spec the perfect Forged wheels for your car.

 Does "super flush" fitment affect car performance?

-While a "super flush" look is popular for aesthetic builds, it often requires excessive negative camber to avoid rubbing on fenders and mudguards.
+While a "super flush" look is popular for aesthetic builds, it often requires excessive negative camber.
+This is needed to avoid rubbing on fenders and mudguards.
 On the street, too much camber reduces your braking efficiency and wet-weather grip while causing premature tire wear.
-For a true street performance build, we recommend a practical fitment that allows for full suspension travel without rubbing.
+For a true street performance build, we recommend a practical fitment that allows full suspension travel without rubbing.